-In 2009, Blue Cross Blue Shield of Michigan and its physician partners launched the nation’s largest Patient-Centered Medical Home program.
+In 2009, Blue Cross Blue Shield of Michigan and its physician partners launched the nation’s largest Patient-Centered Medical Home designation program.
 Developed in partnership with doctors and physician organizations, the Patient-Centered Medical Home program is transforming the health care system into a model of efficient, cost-effective care centered around the patient.

 The Value Partnerships PCMH model follows these principles: